-The ESL industry is set to explode, creating about 100,000 new jobs every year.
+The ESL industry is exploding, creating about 100,000 new jobs every year.
 And with growth, come changes.
-Some of the new trends will barely leave a mark in the long run, while others may change the game forever.
+Some of the new trends in English language teaching will barely leave a mark in the long run, while others may change the game forever.

-Although the coming decade is indeed tech-dominant, one ingredient remains consistent across the years: excellent teaching and a positive classroom setting.
+Although the coming years are set to be tech-dominant, one ingredient remains consistent across the years: excellent teaching and a positive classroom setting.

-Let’s dive in to the beginning of the new decade together and explore some of the biggest trends in the English language teaching for 2020.
+Let’s dive into some of the biggest trends in the English language teaching world for 2024!

 Imagine your students strolling along a traditional English street, weaving in and out of lanes and listening to a guide deliver a historical account of the famous landmarks—all while sitting in an ESL classroom in Vietnam!

 It may sound farfetched, yet virtual reality is seeing greater prominence in the classroom.
 With the introduction of user-friendly apps such as the predicted growth in the virtual reality market, this trend may see greater expansion in the years to come.
 Google claims that “with ‘Expeditions,’ classrooms have no boundaries” and VR is the perfect example of a move toward the concept of a global classroom.

 - Due to the constant developments in the VR world, a number of well-crafted applications are already at your disposal though you may not have considered them for use in a class yet.